albertozurli/cl_timeseries/README.md

 ```
  in main project repo

+[PyTorch](https://pytorch.org/) and [TA-Lib](https://github.com/mrjbq7/ta-lib) are also required, please visit the official pages

 ## Online learning:

-Model can be executed for both regression and classification (regression not working at this moment)
+Model can be executed for both regression and classification (regression not working at the moment)

 Online training and testing:
 ```